Behavior and Training

 We encourage you to contact the Behavior Department at (727) 692-8435 or via email at BehaviorHelp@HumanePinellas.org.
 Our Behavior Technicians can assist you with preliminary evaluations, over the phone (and free!) advice, behaviorist referrals and in some cases, behavior consultations.
 Staff is trained to discuss and modify a range of behavior problems for both dogs and cats, including housesoiling, litter box avoidance, unruly behavior, destructive behavior, separation anxiety, leash reactivity and aggression.
 While the staff is highly trained and professional, we reserve the right to refuse service if we believe your pet would benefit from another program or if your pet may put the staff at serious risk.

 Behavior consultations are scheduled on-site at the shelter or in your home!
 Our Behavior Technicians will evaluate your pet’s behavior and needs using our behavioral questionnaire.
 This questionnaire will help guide us in determining how we can best help you and your pet.
-Consultations are typically 1-2 hours and fees are $50/hour, with an additional cost for travel if we come to your home.
+Consultations are typically 1-2 hours and fees are $50/hour for on-site, $75/hour in-home with an additional cost for travel if we come to your home.

 Behavior Consultation Package

-Schedule four one-hour consultation sessions with our behavior team for only $175!
+Schedule four one-hour on-site consultation sessions with our behavior team for only $175!
 Get the benefit of one-on-one training.
 This package is perfect for shy or reactive dogs that may be overwhelmed by group classes, but would benefit from basic or advanced obedience training!
+Makes a great holiday gift for that naughty dog (or owner!) you know!

 Training Classes and Obedience